benjaminmoon/benjaminmoon.github.io/_palaeomap/02-gplates-web-service.md

     broom::tidy()
 ```

 This chunk below replicates the above using data I've already downloaded from GWS and stored in the GitHub repository, and can be used on Binder.
-It has the same steps of loading and tidying the data, then includes the commands to plot with *ggplot2.*
+It has the same steps of loading and tidying the data, then includes the commands to plot with *ggplot2*.

-**Feel free to run this code on Binder.**
+Feel free to run this code on Binder.
+{: .notice--success}

 ```r
 # Load and tidy the data